dippynark/kfmt/README.md

   -i, --input stringArray    Input files or directories containing hydrated manifests.
 If no input is specified /dev/stdin will be used
-  -k, --kubeconfig string    Absolute path to the kubeconfig file used for discovery (default "/Users/luke/.kube/config") -n, --namespace string     Set namespace field if missing from namespaced resources -o, --output string        Output directory to write structured manifests
+  -k, --kubeconfig string    Absolute path to the kubeconfig file used for discovery (default "/Users/luke/.kube/config") -n, --namespace string     Set namespace field if missing from namespaced resources -o, --output string        Output directory to write organised manifests
       --overwrite            Overwrite existing output files
       --remove               Remove processed input files
       --strict               Require namespace is not set for non-namespaced resources